surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Added a check for WP_Error after determining the sharing URL, in case a WordPress function returns an error object instead of a URL string.
+	* Added a check for WP_Error when requesting a URL from WordPress, in case an error object is returned instead of a URL string.
 	* Updated the qTip2 JavaScript / CSS library files from v2.2.1 to v3.0.3.

 **Version 3.33.5-1 (2016/07/18)**